Software apps and online services

 into a text editor and change any occurrence of "-Os" to "-O3".
 You can skip this step but then the simulator will run significantly slower.

 The simulator software can also run on a bare-bones Arduino (Mega or Due) without any front panel controls connected.
 This does allow to run quite a few of the included programs (those that mostly use the serial terminal and not the front panel elements).
 To do so, edit the

-(instead of 0).
+#define STANDALONE 1 (instead of 0).
 Refer to the "Debugging capabilities" section in the documentation to see how to operate the virtual front panel elements in that setup.
 Keep in mind though that this is not the intended use of the simulator.
 I suggest using PC-based all-software emulators if you don't want to build the front panel hardware.
+The